phpcr/phpcr-api-tests/README.md

 into the jackalope api-tests folder.
 These tests should be clean.
 The only relevant folders are tests and fixtures, plus the .sample files, the rest should go out of this.

-TODO: convert all fixtures into system view to have the expected types

 ## Usage

 The phpcr-api-tests is a suite to test compliance for implementations of